-Lotty, or the maid, stares straight at us with her head bare and her neck uncovered, and with her sleeves rolled to the elbow, revealing brawny arms.
-She sports a pair of coral-pink drop earrings, which is not something one expects to see on a domestic servant, and is possibly Lambert’s homage to Velázquez’s Christ in the House of Martha and Mary, for Martha, the maid figure, wears earrings too.
-And like the Velázquez Lambert’s painting demonstrates the artist’s ability by including a still life on the table of gleaming fish, silver and glassware.
+Lotty, or the maid, stares straight at us with her head bare and her neck uncovered and with her sleeves rolled to the elbow, revealing brawny arms.
+She sports a pair of coral-pink drop earrings, which is not something one expects to see on a domestic servant.
+Possibly Lambert intends it as a homage to Velázquez’s Christ in the House of Martha and Mary, in which Martha, the maid figure, wears earrings too.
+And like the Velázquez Lambert’s painting demonstrates the artist’s ability by including a still life of gleaming fish, silver and glassware.

-The National Gallery of Australia’s 2004 exhibition catalogue comments that “Lambert challenged the traditional Edwardian social roles and behaviours by portraying Lotty and the lady together.”
-That may be true, but in my opinion the different clothes, poses and engagement with the viewer only highlight the difference in rank between the two women.
-The “lady” is certainly a portrait of the Australian artist Thea Proctor: she can be clearly recognised in other Lambert paintings.
-But the maid is not a portrait of Lottie Stafford, and actually looks more like Kitty Powell, the model for Lambert’s The Sonnet.
-Lambert’s intention may have been to show that they were “sisters under the skin” by painting two similar women.
-Or — and this is the more likely explanation —Lambert was unable to reproduce Lottie’s strawberry blonde colouring with his limited palette of greys and darks.
+The National Gallery of Australia’s 2004 exhibition catalogue comments that ‘Lambert challenged the traditional Edwardian social roles and behaviours by portraying Lotty and the lady together.’
+That may be true, but in my opinion the difference in their clothes, poses and engagement with the viewer only highlights the difference in rank between the two women.
+The ‘lady’ is certainly a portrait of the Australian artist Thea Proctor: she can be clearly recognised in other Lambert paintings.
+But the maid is not a portrait of Lottie Stafford and actually looks more like Kitty Powell, the model for Lambert’s The Sonnet.
+Lambert’s intention may have been to show that they were ‘sisters under the skin’ by painting two similar women.
+Or — and this is the more likely explanation — he was unable to reproduce Lottie’s strawberry blonde colouring with his limited palette of greys and darks.

 So coldly perfect yet divinely fair